shasankp000/PyCraft/README.md

   > There is a font folder now containing all fonts the launcher uses.
 There is no copyright on these fonts, and can be used anywhere.
 Users are needed
   > to install these fonts or else the launcher will look trash.
   >
+  > Added a "Bypass Ram limiter" option which will override Pycraft's defualt settings to allocate only upto 50% of system ram to minecraft.
+With this
+  > option enabled people can set ram more than 50% of the total ram, if needed.

 # Planned Updates